fergalquinn77/ci-project4-fq-linkbuilder/README.md

 My brother and I work in the licenced trade and have a number of venues that regularly use social media.
 We brainstormed what features we would find useful and have detailed these below.

 ### Opportunities
-There was awide range of features I came up with during our brainstorming session for this site.
+There was a wide range of features I came up with during our brainstorming session for this site.
 I used a feasibility chart to narrow them down and prioritize the scope of the intended strategy.

 Opportunity | Importance | Viability/Feasibility
 ---|---|---